V3D4NTH/suhaskv1/README.md

 ## About me

  Hey there!
-My name is Suhas KV and I just exist.
+My name is Suhas KV and I love tinkering with hardware.

 ## Statistics